Term Life Insurance

 Benefits of Term Insurance

 The main benefit of term insurance is its low cost.
 Because term insurance is the simplest type of policy, it is the easiest to sell.
-It was the earliest policy type sold over the Internet, with much more competition among insurers, which drives down prices.
+It was the earliest policy type sold online, with much more competition among insurers, which drives down prices.

 Term insurance is also a natural policy for temporary life insurance needs.
 Many people don't need life insurance once they attain sufficient financial reserves to cover the loss of a life.
 The opportunity cost of buying term insurance, or cash-value policies, may be higher than simply investing the money, or even paying off debt, if the family has little income that is not likely to increase substantially.
 Paying off debt will also lead to a better standard of living.